 Hope this post helps you in preparation for Thanksgiving and in making Bread Cubes for Stuffing!
-If you have a favorite stuffing/dressing you’d like to share, post a link in the comments, we would all love to see what you’re planning for the big day…
+If you have a favorite stuffing/dressing you’d like to share, post in the comments, we would all love to see what you’re planning for the big day…

 Bread Cubes for Stuffing

 - Loaf of Artisan or French Bread or any other type of leftover bread or rolls

 Cube the bread, spread out onto a large cookie or baking sheet.

 Drizzle with olive oil.

 Sprinkle with sea salt and fresh ground pepper.